 This degree program emphasizes aesthetics, design and craft using manual and digital mediums.
 Students will develop their ability to think spatially in two and three dimensions and to use creative problem-solving techniques using images and letter forms.
 Students will develop a professional portfolio for placement at a four-year university.
 Designed for students interested in pursuing a bachelor's degree in Graphic Design; please consult the catalog of the transfer institution for specific requirements.
 Students interested in pursuing the entry level, two-year associate degree or certificate in graphic design should refer to the Graphic Design program.

-- · Research, analyze, organize and formulate artistic order out of chaos. - · Recognize and speak a global visual language and demonstrate an awareness of the meanings and power of symbols and - · Design products and services that will make a social and ecological impact. - Apply elements and principles of design to projects that include packaging, magazine production, and design and production of posters, logos and brochures. - · Formulate decisions about issues of concept, format, imagery, type, printing and methodology. - Use computer and traditional methods to solve graphic problems. - · Create a professional portfolio that can be used to pursue studies at a four-year university or obtain employment.
+- · Research, analyze, organize and formulate artistic order out of chaos. - Recognize and speak a global visual language and demonstrate an awareness of the meanings and power of symbols and words.

+- · Apply elements and principles of design to projects that include packaging, magazine production, and design and production of posters, logos and brochures. - · Formulate decisions about issues of concept, format, imagery, type, printing and methodology. - Use computer and traditional methods to solve graphic problems. - · Create a professional portfolio that can be used to pursue studies at a four-year university or obtain employment.

-- Advertising Director
+- \ Advertising Director Advertising

-- Advertising

-- Art Director
+- \ Art Director Desktop Publishing Display Designer Graphic Designer Illustrator

-Desktop Publishing

-Display Designer

-Graphic Designer

-Illustrator

-Marketing Director
+- \ Marketing Director

+- Multimedia

-Multimedia Package Designer
+- Package Designer

-Web Page Designer
+- Web Page Designer

-Account in Anto Bogroo moquiromon
+- \ Bachelor Degree or higher required

 Course Title Units

 ART 120 Two-Dimensional Design 3

 ART 124 Drawing I 3

 ART 125 Drawing II 3

 ART 129 Three-Dimensional Design 3

 ART 140 History of Western Art I:

 Prehistoric to 1250 A.D.
 3

 ART 141 History of Western Art II:

-Circa 1250 A.D. to Present Tim ne 3
+Circa 1250 A.D. to Present Time ə 3

 ART 241 Illustration I 3

 GD 105 Fundamentals of Digital Media 3

 GD 110 Graphic Design Principles 3

-GD 126 Photoshop Digital Imaging 3
+GD 126 Adobe Photoshop Digital Imaging g 3

 30

 ART 242 Illustration II 3

 GD 130 Professional Business Practices 3

-3
+- 3

 Total Required 33

-Plus General Education Requirer nents
+Plus General Education Requiren nents